-The NBI Municipal Bond Plus Private Portfolio, the NBI Canadian Bond Private Portfolio, the NBI Canadian Diversified Bond Private Portfolio, the NBI U.S. Bond Private Portfolio, the NBI Corporate Bond Private Portfolio, the NBI Non-Traditional Fixed Income Private Portfolio, the NBI High Yield Bond Private Portfolio, the NBI Canadian Preferred Equity Private Portfolio, the NBI Fixed Income Tactical Private Portfolio, the NBI Multiple Asset Class Private Portfolio, the NBI Equity Income Private Portfolio, the NBI Canadian Equity Private Portfolio, the NBI Canadian High Conviction Equity Private Portfolio, the NBI North American Dividend Private Portfolio, the NBI U.S. Equity Private Portfolio, the NBI U.S. High Conviction Equity Private Portfolio, the NBI International Equity Private Portfolio, the NBI International High Conviction Equity Private Portfolio, the NBI Tactical Equity Private Portfolio, the NBI Non-Traditional Capital Appreciation Private Portfolio, the NBI Emerging Markets Equity Private Portfolio and the NBI Real Assets Private Portfolio are collectively referred to as the "NBI Private Portfolio, the NBI Growth Portfolio and the NBI Equity Portfolio are collectively referred to as the "NBI Growth Portfolio and the NBI Equity Portfolio are collectively referred to as the "NBI Portfolios".
+The NBI Municipal Bond Plus Private Portfolio, the NBI Canadian Bond Private Portfolio, the NBI Canadian Diversified Bond Private Portfolio, the NBI U.S. Bond Private Portfolio, the NBI Corporate Bond Private Portfolio, the NBI Non-Traditional Fixed Income Private Portfolio, the NBI High Yield Bond Private Portfolio, the NBI Canadian Preferred Equity Private Portfolio, the NBI Multiple Asset Class Private Portfolio, the NBI Equity Income Private Portfolio, the NBI Canadian Equity Private Portfolio, the NBI Canadian High Conviction Equity Private Portfolio, the NBI Canadian Small Cap Equity Private Portfolio, the NBI North American Dividend Private Portfolio, the NBI U.S. Equity Private Portfolio, the NBI U.S. High Conviction Equity Private Portfolio, the NBI International High Conviction Equity Private Portfolio, the NBI Canadian Preferred to as the "NBI Non-Traditional Capital Appreciation Private Portfolio and the NBI Real Assets Private Portfolio are collectively referred to as the "NBI Private Portfolios".

+The NBI Secure Portfolio, the NBI Conservative Portfolio, the NBI Moderate Portfolio, the NBI Balanced Portfolio, the NBI Growth Portfolio and the NBI Equity Portfolio are collectively referred to as the "NBI Portfolios".

-The Meritage Canadian Equity Portfolio, the Meritage Canadian Equity Class Portfolio, the Meritage Global Equity Portfolio, the Meritage Global Equity Class Portfolio, the Meritage American Equity Portfolio, the Meritage International Equity Portfolio, the Meritage Conservative Portfolio, the Meritage Moderate Portfolio, the Meritage Balanced Portfolio, the Meritage Growth Portfolio, the Meritage Dynamic Growth Class Portfolio, the Meritage Diversified Fixed Income Portfolio, the Meritage Conservative Income Portfolio, the Meritage Moderate Income Portfolio, the Meritage Balanced Income Portfolio, the Meritage Global Conservative Portfolio, the Meritage Global Moderate Portfolio, the Meritage Global Balanced Portfolio, the Meritage Global Growth Portfolio, the Meritage Global Dynamic Growth Portfolio, the Meritage Global Dynamic Growth Class Portfolio, the Meritage Global Dynamic Growth Class Portfolio, the Meritage Global Balanced Portfolio, the Meritage Global Dynamic Growth Class Portfolio, the Meritage Global Dynamic Growth Class Portfolio, the Meritage Global Dynamic Growth Portfolio, the Meritage Tactical ETF Fixed Income Portfolio, the Meritage Tactical ETF Moderate Portfolio, the Meritage Tactical ETF Balanced Portfolio, the Meritage Portfolios".
+The Meritage Canadian Equity Portfolio, the Meritage Canadian Equity Class Portfolio, the Meritage Global Equity Portfolio, the Meritage Global Equity Portfolio, the Meritage American Equity Portfolio, the Meritage International Equity Portfolio, the Meritage Conservative Portfolio, the Meritage Moderate Portfolio, the Meritage Balanced Portfolio, the Meritage Growth Portfolio, the Meritage Growth Class Portfolio, the Meritage Growth Plus Portfolio, the Meritage Balanced Portfolio, the Meritage Diversified Fixed Income Portfolio, the Meritage Growth Income Portfolio, the Meritage Moderate Income Portfolio, the Meritage Global Conservative Portfolio, the Meritage Global Moderate Portfolio, the Meritage Global Balanced Portfolio, the Meritage Global Growth Plus Portfolio, the Meritage Global Growth Plus Class Portfolio, the Meritage Global Growth Plus Class Portfolio, the Meritage Global Growth Plus Portfolio, the Meritage Global Growth Plus Class Portfolio, the Meritage Global Growth Plus Portfolio, the Meritage Global Growth Plus Portfolio, the Meritage Global Growth Plus Portfolio, the Meritage Tactical ETF Fixed Income Portfolio, the Meritage Tactical ETF Moderate Portfolio, the Meritage Tactical ETF Balanced Portfolio, the Meritage Tactical ETF Growth Portfolio, and the Meritage Tactical ETF Equity Portfolio are collectively referred to as the "Meritage Portfolios".

-If you invest in the funds other than the Meritage Canadian Equity Class Portfolio, the Meritage Global Equity Class Portfolio, the Meritage Growth Class Portfolio, the Meritage Global Growth Class Portfolio and the Meritage Global Dynamic Growth Class Portfolio (the "Corporate Funds"), you purchase units of a trust and are a "unitholder".
+If you invest in the funds other than the Meritage Canadian Equity Class Portfolio, the Meritage Global Equity Class Portfolio, the Meritage Growth Class Portfolio, the Meritage Growth Class Portfolio and the Meritage Global Growth Plus Class Portfolio (the "Corporate Funds"), you purchase units of a trust and are a "unitholder".
 If you invest in the Corporate Portfolios, you purchase shares of a corporation and are a "shareholder".
 The funds other than the Corporate Funds are collectively called the "Trust Funds".
 When you invest in the Corporate Funds, you purchase shares of National Bank Funds Corporation.
 The units and shares of the funds are collectively called "securities" and the unitholders and shareholders are collectively called the "securityholders".